 1. Call of Duty 4: Modern Warfare (2007)

-Call of Duty 4: Modern Warfare was no doubt the high point of the series, with its superb campaign that had players dealing with a Middle Eastern foe in a variety of action-packed and over the top sequences reminiscent of the best action movies, and equally exciting multiplayer.
+Call of Duty 4: Modern Warfare was no doubt the high point of the series, with its superb single player campaign that had players dealing with a Middle Eastern foe in a variety of action-packed and over the top sequences reminiscent of the best action movies, and equally exciting multiplayer.